eager-dev/eagerx/docs/index.rst

 How to contact us
 =================
+Follow us on Twitter `@EagerxD <https://twitter.com/EagerxD>`_!

-For any question, drop an e-mail at d.s.vanderheijden@tudelft.nl.
+For any question, send an e-mail to eagerx.dev@gmail.com.

 Acknowledgements
 ================